cs-uob/COMS20012/docs/labs/2026 Labs/Week 2 Lab.md

 ## Exercise 1: Wireshark Setup/Capture

-Make sure that the Host Hardware/External Network Interface ethx (where x is an integer) is connected to the public network (Internet), that is, it acquired an IP address.
+Make sure that the Network Interface ethx (where x is an integer) is connected to the public network (Internet), that is, it acquired an IP address.

-Launch Wireshark on the Host by typing sudo wireshark in a terminal on the Host.
+Launch Wireshark on Kali VM by typing sudo wireshark in a terminal.
 Click on the Interfaces option in the Capture menu.
-Click on the Options button corresponding to the IP address acquired by the Host Hardware/External Network Interface ethx.
+Click on the Options button corresponding to the IP address acquired by the Hardware/External Network Interface ethx.
 Check the boxes for all Displays Options and Name Resolution.
 Make sure that “Enable promiscuous mode on all interfaces” is checked in.
 Click Start.

 ## Q1 - What does promiscuous mode mean?